FrancescoCoding/Harvest-Time/README.md

 ## Why create this?
 I wanted to work with all the dates and information contained in my university Timetable.
-You cannot simply give a URL to a scraper if the content is protected by a login page, and I wanted to do this directly from my code.
+You cannot simply give a URL to a scraper if the content is protected by a login page, and I wanted to pass the login directly from my code.
 That is where Puppeteer comes in.

 # Usage
 #### To run this project on your local machine, run the command below to install all the dependencies: